What Are Risk Factors?

 Risk factors are generated because of the company’s operation is widely known as internal risk factors.
 These are inherent to the organization and its activities.
 As these risks are created in an organization, to some extent, these could be forecasted and mitigated with greater ease in comparison to the external risk factors.
 So, its relatively easy to counter, alleviate, or reduce the risks originating within the entity.
 It is broadly divided into three following types:

 - Sometimes risks are generated because of the human capital of the organization.
-Few mentions could be incompetent staff, labor shutdowns, unethical practices followed by employees, dishonesty, and embezzlement of money, etc.
+Few mentions could be incompetent staff, labor shutdowns, unethical practices followed by employees, dishonesty, embezzlement of moneyEmbezzlement Of MoneyEmbezzlement refers to the act of secretly taking, withholding, or misappropriating money or other asset that is kept, maintained, or placed under an individual's responsibility by the company for which he or she works., etc.

 #2 – External

 Another type of risk generated from outside of an organization is known as external risk factors.
 These could make from any sources such as from the competition, economy, nature, and policies of the govt.
-External risks are challenging to anticipate due to their unique character, and similarly, the countermeasures are severe too.
-Few are mentioned below:
+External risks are challenging to anticipate due to their unique character, and similarly, the countermeasures are severe.
+A few are mentioned below:

 - Economic Risks: When the whole economy is down turning, it is tough to keep the businesses in good shape.
-In depression or slanting economy, consumer spending lowers, employment takes a hit, investments, and spending reductions, and likewise, it creates a circular effect by affecting all businesses in the nation.
+In depression or slanting economy, consumer spending lowers, employment takes a hit, investments, and spending reductions.
+Likewise, it creates a circular effect by affecting all businesses in the nation.

 How to Calculate Risk Factor in Business?